 And if you’ve been around here, patiently reading my babble, you know that we’ve been burning the midnight/morning/afternoon/are-there-any-other-timeslots-I’m-missing oil since… well, who can even remember?
 We both tend to be a bit hard on ourselves and are always, unfortunately, looking for new ways to please people (so not cool, I know).
 But that one Monday… well, that one glorious Monday, we called the day off.
 Nice and early.

 See what the holiday does to us? 🙂 Does it do the same for you?
-Do you feel more than an inkling to clock out early, maybe have an extra scoop of nice cream, or perhaps treat yourself to those Hamilton tickets you’ve been eyeing for ages?
+Do you feel more than an inkling to clock out early, maybe have two extra vegan chocolate cupcakes, or perhaps treat yourself to those Hamilton tickets you’ve been eyeing for ages?
 Or maybe you just let yourself stay in bed that extra cozy 10 minutes?
 Those last 10 minutes are truly the best.

 Anywho, while I was in the midst of making the final photoshoot-ready batch of these Gluten Free Vegan Chocolate Peanut Butter Truffles, I got to thinking about all the fond memories I have of Christmas time.
 Side note, how awesome/unusual is it that Christmastime is actually one word?
 Because that’s how BOSS the holidays are, folks.